cksapp/Datto-DBPool_PSWrapper/docs/Datto-DBPool_API/Get-DBPoolMetaData.md

 ```

 ## DESCRIPTION
-The Get-DBPoolMetaData cmdlet gets various Api metadata values from an
+The Get-DBPoolMetaData cmdlet gets various API metadata values from an
 Invoke-WebRequest to assist in various troubleshooting scenarios such
 as rate-limiting.